sizespectrum/mizer/README.md

 state (as in Ecosim).
 This model can then be used to investigate future effects of changes in fishing policy or of environmental stressors.

-## Modelling environmental change

-A mizer model is a good tool for studying the effect of environmental changes, like climate change, because it is a mechanistic model that can deduce the complex population-level changes that one is interested in from the simpler changes in the physiological rates and feeding interactions of individual fish species.

-## Smooth traffic on the biomass highway
+## A strong theoretical basis

+One big advantage of a mizer model is that it is based on a strong mathematical foundation.
+This allows a degree of a priori understanding of the behaviour of the model that is absent in many other multi-species models.
+This theoretical foundation is well presented in the book “Fish Ecology, Evolution, and Exploitation” by Ken Andersen.

 It is interesting to think of the marine ecosystem as a transport system that moves biomass from the size of primary producers (mostly